The 50 Years of the ACM Turing Award Celebration

 Moderator: Judea Pearl (2011 Turing laureate)

-Panelists: Michael Jordan, Fei-Fei Li, Ilya Sutskever, and Raquel Urtasun
+Panelists: Michael Jordan, Fei-Fei Li, Stuart Russell, Ilya Sutskever, and Raquel Urtasun

 Panelists will explore how state-of-the-art cryptography, security, networked systems, and data-management technology might enable government agencies to acquire actionable, useful information about legitimate targets of investigation without intruding upon the electronic activity of innocent parties.
 They will also address the need to use laws and policies in conjunction with technology to hold government agencies accountable for proper use of private information.

 Moderator: Joan Feigenbaum

 Panelists: Whitfield Diffie (2015 Turing laureate), Bryan Ford, Nadia Heninger, and Paul Syverson

 - Preserving Our Past for the Future (1:45 - 3:00PM)

 There is increasing interest in how to better preserve our electronic artifacts.
 This is problem for a number of fields that are using computing as a resource.
 How can we be sure we can read data and documents created decades ago?
 In a world where software changes monthly, how can we repeat experiments properly?
 Who pays to maintain our ability to access artifacts?
 What does the PDF/A experience tell us?

 Panelists: Vint Cerf (2004 Turing laureate), Brewster Kahle, Natasa Milic-Frayling, Mahadev Satyanarayanan, and Brent Seales

 - Moore's Law Is Really Dead: What's Next?
 (3:45 - 5:00PM)